 Key 2: Start with the three Ps

 Once you have an idea, the next problem kids often face is just where to start.
-I always tell them to begin with one of the three Ps:
+I always tell them the first step to begin with one of the three Ps:

 In the case of The Mapmaker Chronicles, I started with the problem: how did they map the world?
 But almost at the same time, I had Quinn, my 14-year-old hero, who is, on paper, the least likely person to find himself on a grand adventure.